 How to upload your own map

-In Datawrapper you can upload and use your own custom maps.
-You might want to visualize data on a map which is highly tailored to your needs, for example to show your regional administrative areas which are not available as a map in our collection.
-In this article we explain how to create and prepare your map and then upload it in Datawrapper.
+In Datawrapper choropleth and symbol maps, you can upload and use your own custom maps.
+You might want to visualize data on a map that is highly tailored to your needs, for example, to show your regional administrative areas which are not available as a map in our collection.
+In this article, we explain how to create and prepare your map and then upload it in Datawrapper.

-If you've never worked with geo data such as Shapefiles or GeoJSON before, this article might be a bit tricky.
+If you've never worked with geodata such as Shapefiles or GeoJSON before, this article might be a bit tricky.
 Even if you have relevant experience, preparing maps can take some time.
-We already offer more than 1000 maps, so make sure that your map does not yet exist in Datawrapper before creating it.
+We already offer more than 2000 maps, so make sure that your map does not yet exist in Datawrapper before creating it.

-Our map creator Anna is also happy to upload a map for you (if we think that this map would be useful for other Datawrapper users as well.)
-You can get in touch with her at firstname.lastname@example.org if you would like a specific map to be added to the list.
+Our map creator Anna is also happy to upload a map for you (if we think this map would also be useful for other Datawrapper users.)
+You can reach her at firstname.lastname@example.org if you would like a specific map to be added to the list.

 - be in the TopoJSON or GeoJSON format (we recommend TopoJSON) and be a valid JSON file (check validity with this online tool).